kolayne/how-to-Arch/README.md

       `pwvucontrol` - GUI for volume control
     - `picom` (a [compositor](https://wiki.archlinux.org/title/Xorg#Composite))
       for windows transparency support and vertical synchronization (vsync) <br>
-      (configuration required, see next section)
+      (configuration required, see the next section)
     - `clipster` (a [clipboard manager](https://wiki.archlinux.org/title/Clipboard#Managers)) for better clipboard support (clipboard content preservation after an app is closed)
     - `gvfs` for your file manager to support the `trash:///` location (and some other virtual filesystems)
     - `ruby-fusuma` for touchpad gestures support, <br>
       `xdotool` for keyboard/mouse input emulation (will be useful with fusuma) <br>
-      (configuration required, see next section)
+      (configuration required, see the next section)
     - `playerctl` - cli for media control (play/pause, next/prev, etc) <br>
-      (keyboard integration can be configured, see next section)
+      (keyboard integration can be configured, see the next section)
     - `feh` for wallpapers support <br>
-      (configuration required, see next section)
+      (configuration required, see the next section)
     - `yaru-sound-theme` - a sound theme, used to play the log in sound in my i3 config
     - `adapta-gtk-theme` - a gtk theme <br>
-      (configuration required, see next section)
+      (configuration required, see the next section)
     - `numlockx` to enable numlock automatically (must be configured in your login manager.
       Already enabled in the `emptty` config used above, executed after logging in)